 Unless required by Federal, state, local, or tribal statute, non-Federal entities are not required to permit public access to their records.
-No Federal awarding agency may place restrictions on a non-Federal entity that limit public access to the entity's records pertaining to a Federal award, except:
+No Federal awarding agency may place restrictions on a non-Federal entity that limits public access to the entity's records pertaining to a Federal award, except:

-- records that include protected personally identifiable information; or - when the Federal awarding agency can demonstrate that the records will be kept confidential and would have been: - o exempted from disclosure pursuant to the Freedom of Information Act (FOIA); or - o deemed as controlled unclassified information pursuant to Executive Order 13556, if the records had belonged to the Federal awarding agency.
+- for records that include protected PII; or - when the Federal awarding agency can demonstrate that the records will be kept confidential and would have been: - o exempted from disclosure pursuant to the Freedom of Information Act (FOIA);14 or deemed as controlled unclassified information pursuant to Executive Order 13556 if the records had belonged to the Federal awarding agency.